‘Love Challenges, Be Intrigued By Mistakes, Enjoy Effort And Keep On Learning!’

 Anglo-Saxons and Vikings

-During the Spring term, children have the opportunity to take part in an engaging Anglo-Saxon experience at Tatton Park.
+During the Spring term, children have the opportunity to take part in an engaging Anglo-Saxon experience.
 This trip immerses the children in Anglo-Saxon life, and they are able to use this learning experience in further lessons throughout the term.
 In the classroom, an exciting trading lesson enables children to put themselves into the shoes of an Anglo-Saxon.
 Children also reenact the Viking legend of Beowulf (with the help of a green screen background) and then use this experience to inform the writing of an action scene.

 Earth and Space